-- (e) Refer to Appendix F for other required standard notes. - B. SWM Site Report shall include (but not be limited to): - (1) The name of the development; name and location and/or address of the property site; name, address, telephone number, and e-mail address of the Applicant/Owner of the property; and name, address, telephone number, e-mail address, and engineering seal and signature of the individual preparing the SWM Site Report. - (2) Project description narrative including expected project time schedule. - (3) Location map showing the project site and its location relative to release rate districts. - (4) Drainage area maps for all watersheds and inlets depicting the time of concentration paths. - (5) A detailed description of the existing site conditions.
-A detailed site evaluation shall be completed for projects proposed in areas of carbonate geology or Karst topography, and other environmentally sensitive areas such as brownfields. - (6) Complete hydrologic, hydraulic and structural computations, calculations, assumptions, and criteria for the design of all stormwater BMPs. - (7) Description of, justification, and actual field results for infiltration testing with respect to the type of test and test location for the design of infiltration BMPs. - (8) Calculations showing the total drainage area and impervious area loading rates to each BMP. - (9) The effect of the project (in terms of runoff volumes, water quality, and peak flows) on surrounding properties and aquatic features and on any existing municipal stormwater collection system that may receive runoff from the project site.

-- (10) Description of the proposed changes to the land surface and vegetative cover, including the type and amount of impervious area to be added. - (11) All applicable worksheets from Chapter 8 of the BMP Manual when establishing volume controls. - (12) Identification of short-term and long-term ownership, operation, and maintenance responsibilities as well as schedules and costs for inspection and maintenance activities for each permanent stormwater or drainage BMP, including provisions for permanent access or maintenance easements. - C. Supplemental information to be provided prior to recording of the SWM Site Plan, as applicable: - (1) Signed and executed Operation and Maintenance Agreement (Appendix A). - (2) Signed and executed easements, as required for all on-site and off-site work. - (3) An Erosion and Sedimentation Control Plan and approval letter from DCCD. - (4) A NPDES permit. - (5) Permits from PADEP and ACOE. - (6) A geologic assessment. - (7) A wetland delineation report. - (8) A Highway Occupancy Permit from PennDOT when utilization of a PennDOT storm drainage system is proposed or when proposed facilities would encroach onto a PennDOT right-of-way.
+- D. SWM Site Report shall include (but not be limited to): - (1) The name of the development; name and location and/or address of the property site; name, address, telephone number, and e-mail address of the Applicant/Owner of the property; and name, address, telephone number, e-mail address, and engineering seal and signature of the individual preparing the SWM Site Report. - (2) Project description narrative including expected project time schedule. - (3) Location map showing the project site and its location relative to release rate districts. - (4) Drainage area maps for all watersheds and inlets depicting the time of concentration paths. - (5) A detailed description of the existing site conditions.
+A detailed site evaluation shall be completed for projects proposed in areas of carbonate geology or Karst topography, and other environmentally sensitive areas such as brownfields. - (6) Complete hydrologic, hydraulic, and structural computations, calculations, assumptions, and criteria for the design of all stormwater BMPs. - (7) Description of, justification, and actual field results for infiltration testing with respect to the type of test and test location for the design of infiltration BMPs. - (8) Calculations showing the total drainage area and impervious area loading rates to each BMP. - (9) The effect of the project (in terms of runoff volumes, water quality, and peak flows) on surrounding properties and aquatic features and on any existing municipal stormwater collection system that may receive runoff from the project site. - (10) Description of the proposed changes to the land surface and vegetative cover, including the type and amount of impervious area to be added. - E. Supplemental information to be provided prior to recording of the SWM Site Plan, as applicable: - (1) A digital PCSM BMP inventory form in Excel-compatible format. - (2) Signed and executed Operation and Maintenance Agreement (Appendix A). - (3) Signed and executed easements, as required for all on-site and off-site work. - (4) An Erosion and Sedimentation Control Plan and approval letter from DCCD. - (5) A NPDES permit. - (6) Permits from PADEP and ACOE.

+- (7) A geologic assessment.

+- (8) A wetland delineation report.

+- (9) A Highway Occupancy Permit from PennDOT when utilization of a PennDOT storm drainage system is proposed or when proposed facilities would encroach onto a PennDOT right-of-way.

-§ 174-21.
+§ 174-24.
 SWM Site Plan and Report Submission.

-- A. The Applicant shall submit the SWM Site Plan and Report for the Regulated Activity. - B. Where the SWM Site Plan and Report are part of a subdivision or land development plan submission to the Township, the applicant shall follow the procedures specified in Chapter 185, Article III.
-In all other cases, 3 copies of the SWM Site Plan and Report shall be submitted to the Township and may be distributed as follows: - (1) Two copies for the Township accompanied by the requisite Township review fee, as specified in this Chapter. - (2) One copy for the Township Engineer. - C. Additional copies shall be submitted as requested by the Township, Tri-County Regional Planning Commission, DCCD, or PADEP.
+- A. The Applicant shall submit the SWM Site Plan and SWM Report for the Regulated Activity. - B. Where the SWM Site Plan and SWM Report are part of a subdivision or land development plan submission to the Township, the Applicant shall follow the procedures specified in Chapter 185, Article III.
+In all other cases, 2 paper copies and 1 digital copy of the SWM Site Plan and Report shall be submitted to the Township for review and may be distributed as follows: - (1) Two copies for the Township accompanied by the requisite Township application, review fee as established from time to time by resolution of the Board of Supervisors payable to the Township of Derry, and review escrow fee as directed by the Township of Derry Community Development Office. - C. Upon approval of the SWM Site Plan and SWM Report, 5 final paper copies and 1 digital copy shall be submitted to the Township. - D. Additional copies shall be submitted as requested by the Township, Tri-County Regional Planning Commission, DCCD, DTMA or PADEP.